Linda Sarhan has been a freelance writer and researcher for 20+ years and has a B.A. in English and creative writing.

 - Add a splash of grenadine for a bloody look.

-If you have more of a sophisticated wine pallet, consider serving the drink liquid vampire at your next Halloween get-together.
+If you have more of a sophisticated wine palate, consider serving the drink liquid vampire at your next Halloween get-together.
 Your guests are bound to have a bloody good time.

 - Splash of raspberry schnapps